u-blox/ubxlib/common/sock/src/README.md

 # Integration With the Cell and Sho Sockets APIs
 This implementation of the `u_sock` API is a management layer only, implementing state checking, error checking and re-entrancy.
-It  subsequently calls into the underlying socket implementations for cellular and Wifi (and in future BLE).
+It  subsequently calls into the underlying socket implementations for cellular and Wi-Fi (and in future BLE).
 The requirements for the underlying sockets APIs are described at the top of `u_sock.c`.